bagrinsergiu/BitBlox-Api/docs/getting_started.rst

 API Credentials
 ===============

-Access to the API is available to everyone with a BitBlox account.
-Once you have logged in, visit the `remote editor management page <http://www.bitblox.me/plus/editors>`_ to see your API Key and Secret.
+Access to the API is available to everyone with a BitBlox Reseller account.
+Once you have `logged in <http://www.bitblox.me/resellers/editors>`_ and added a new editor visit the editor page to see your API Key and Secret.
 It is important that you treat this key as if it were a secret password.
 With an API Key and Secret, anyone can access endpoints from your account.

 Authentication